akhileshverma92/campusfest/README.md

 We welcome contributions to improve the website’s user interface, user experience, and features.
 Whether you’re an experienced developer or a beginner, there’s something for everyone to contribute!

-## You can create your own issue and i will assign them to you🚀:|
+## You can create your own issue and I will assign it to you🚀

 ### How to Contribute